Soul And / Or Related Artists

 However, her popularity had faded, and during the late 60's and early 70's she took a staff job with the Hollywood Local Branch of the Musicians' Union, still occasionally playing clubs and, also, raising her son.

-The Bear Family record company in Germany later issued a box set containing her entire body of work.
+The Bear Family record company in Germany later issued a 4 CD box set containing her entire body of work.

 Real Player